heykayy/handTalk/README.md

-# ISL Real-Time Translator
+# HandTalk-INDIA : ISL Real-Time Translator

-A real-time **HandTalk India : Indian Sign Language (ISL) recognition system** built with TensorFlow, MediaPipe, and OpenCV.
+A real-time **HandTalk-INDIA : Indian Sign Language (ISL) recognition system** built with TensorFlow, MediaPipe, and OpenCV.
 It runs entirely on CPU and supports two detection modes — letter-by-letter spelling and full-sentence signing.

 ---